Data Contributor Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for data contributor roles in Hawaii?

-The H-1B is the most common visa for data contributor positions that require a bachelor's degree in a relevant field such as computer science, statistics, or information systems.
-Some research-focused roles at universities qualify for J-1 exchange visitor status.
+The H-1B visa is the most common visa for data contributor positions that require a bachelor's degree in a relevant field such as computer science, statistics, or information systems.
+Some research-focused roles at universities qualify for J-1 visa exchange visitor status.
 Candidates with extraordinary records in data science may explore the O-1A.
 The specific visa category depends on the role's duties, degree requirements, and employer type.

 Which cities in Hawaii have the most data contributor sponsorship jobs?